SynthIPD: training-free synthetic individual patient data generation: Framework and methodology

 respectively, where $\lambda_0(t), \lambda_x(t)$ are the baseline hazard functions, $\theta,\theta_x$ are the treatment effects.
 Commonly used statistics describing the distribution of $T$ within subgroup $A=a,X=x$ includes the median survival time and conditional hazard ratio

-Given data $d_n$, finite-sample estimates for above statistics and their $95\%$ confidence intervals ($95\%$ CI) can be obtained easily by using standard survival analysis packages, e.g., R package `survival'.
+Given data $d_n$, finite-sample estimates for above statistics and their $95\%$ confidence intervals ($95\%$ CI) can be obtained by using standard survival analysis packages, e.g., R package `\texttt{survival}'.
+Let $g$ be a function and $\hat{g}$ its estimate based on observed data.
 The finite-sample estimates $\hat{m}_{x,a},\hat{\tHR}_x$ are essentially functions of the form

 where $d_n$ is the IPD, $d_{n,x}$ (resp. $d_{n,x,a}$) is the IPD in subgroup $X=x$ (resp. in subgroup $X=x,A=a$).
-Further, for any type of estimate, we define the collection
+Further, for any type of estimate, we define the collection of summary statistics